n1kezR/3.1.4.8-AltisLife/README.md

 ###This is my edited version of Altis Life using Tonic's framework
 ###All credits should be in all files, please leave them there if you take it
 **KEEP IN MIND THIS BUILD IS FOR 3.1.4.8 AND LOWER**
+###Features
+- All standard features from Tonic's standard release
+- Added: 2 new drug economies and respective gang/gather/process items *Krokodil, Meth*
+- 7 Standard police ranks with individual uniforms and shops - 1 main equipment shop
+- Shipwrecks and AI Crashed vehicle missions - spawn randomly and often.
+Loot is any drug and diamonds, or gold
+- Robbable gas stations with chance of failure - police notiified if silent alarm goes off
+- Jail with blastable front door to escape with AAN news break about jail\
+- Hunting with tracking ability.
+Can also gut and cook animal meat and sell it or eat it.
+- Random bushes with berries
+- XP Skill system - ties into everything and you get faster or paid more with the more xp you have
+- Integrated admin menu, Colin's menu with my expansions
+- Spyglass minmized for perfomance with custom script scan
+- Customized UI
+- Many more that I cannot remember off my head

+###Personal Note
+*We all should thank Tonic.
+ItsYuka for his updating and hassling of Tonic and for also now taking over the furthering of the project.
+I personally would like to thank the following persons or communities as I have either learned, or used(with permission) something from you or something that was shared publicly or just something you wrote that helped me understand something a lot better.
+-Tonic
+-Itsyuka
+-ColinM991
+-ebay
+-Dscha
+-Vampire
+-weiRd
+-Red Dragon
+-john paratus van der swelt
+-papabear
+-many other people for whom you will see their names in the credits of the file that was relevant.
+ Many names from armaholic.
+To be honest, most of the scripts/tutorials on altisliferpg.com are really just modified versions from armaholic.
+It's not hard to do this, but it is hard to write, invent and come up with your own stuff.
+So make sure to give credit where credit is due.
+Take the time to learn and be creative.
+Always remember to have fun, it is video game...*

 *This readme is taken from Tonic and Yukas git which can be found here https://github.com/Itsyuka/Altis-Life which is the official git running version 4+*